mishailovic/VWapi/README.md

 ```
 Your telegram bot is ready.

+# Localisation
+Currently supported languages: "en", "ru"
+If you wish to add your own language, you can easily edit few lines in [/utils/constants.py](https://github.com/mishailovic/VWapi/blob/master/utils/constants.py#L3) and make pull request.

 # Credits:
 render.py based on https://github.com/adrian-kalinin/TeleWeatherRobot/blob/master/bot/utils/render.py
 Huge thanks to its developer @adrian-kalinin

 Thx to @notmyst33d for https://github.com/notmyst33d/Dripcons

+All [contributors](https://github.com/mishailovic/VWapi/graphs/contributors) of this project.